Advanced Positioning by HERE

 Contains the building name, if known.
-If the building name is not present or unknown, it is set as
+If the building name is not present or unknown, it is set to

 Contains the building ID, if known.
-If the building ID is not present or unknown, it is set as
+If the building ID is not present or unknown, it is set to

-For HERE Venue Maps, the building ID is the globally unique ID assigned by HERE, when creating the Venue Map.
+For HERE Venue Maps the building ID is a globally unique ID assigned by HERE when creating the Venue Map.
 An example of a HERE Venue Map building ID is

-For custom indoor maps, the building ID is the user-defined
+For custom indoor maps the building ID is a user-defined

 Contains the floor level information.
-If the floor ID is unknown or not present, it is set as
+If the floor ID is unknown or not present, it is set to